-The Nantucket Land Council is pleased to announce its twenty-fourth year of financial assistance to Nantucket students and teachers in grades K-12 to conduct science and environmental projects.
+The Nantucket Land Council is pleased to continue financial assistance to Nantucket students and teachers in grades K-12 to conduct science and environmental projects.
 Our goal is to encourage students’ understanding of their local environment through direct involvement in project-related activities.
 The intention of this program is to help teachers enhance their curriculum with alternative learning tools (materials or activities).

 Awards will be made based on the following criteria:

 - Project’s ability to enhance students’ science/environmental learning process